BritishGeologicalSurvey/etlhelper/docs/index.rst

 **etlhelper** is a Python ETL library to simplify data transfer into and out of databases.

-.. note::  Note: This is documentation is a work in progress and is intended for ETLHelper version 1.0.0.
-This new version will contain deprecations.
-Users should pin their versions and check GitHub issues for details.
+.. note::  There are a number of breaking changes planned for ``etlhelper`` version 1.0.
+Please pin the version number in your dependency list to avoid disruption and watch the project on GitHub for notification of new releases (in Custom section).

 .. toctree::
    :maxdepth: 3